jwd83/HDLBits/README.md

 HDLBits](https://hdlbits.01xz.net/wiki/Problem_sets) as well as some notes on Verilog. ([see my stats](https://hdlbits.01xz.net/wiki/Special:VlgStats/5CBCEE65CFD17EBB))

+# General Notes

+SystemVerilog is defined by the IEEE Standard for SystemVerilog 1800-2009

 ## Blocking vs. Non-Blocking Assignment

 There are three types of assignments in Verilog: